Piazza del Popolo: Fountains

 The aqueduct carrying the Acqua Vergine Nuovo was completed in the 1820s, and its water provided the opportunity for fountains and their basins that offered the usual public water supply for the rione or urban district.
 Ever since the Renaissance such terminal fountains also provided an occasion for the grand terminal water show called in Rome a mostra or a show.
 "What makes a fountain a mostra is not essentially its size or splendor, but its specific designation as the fountain that is a public memorial to the whole achievement of the aqueduct."
 Valadier had planned fountains in the upper tier of the Pincio slope, but these were not carried out, in part for lack of water.

 Fountains by Giovanni Ceccarini (1822–23), with matching compositions of a central figure flanked by two attendant figures, stand on each side of the piazza to the east and west, flanked by neoclassical statues of The Seasons (1828).
 The Fontana del Nettuno (Fountain of Neptune) stands on the west side, Neptune with his trident is accompanied by two tritons.
 Rome between the Tiber and the Aniene on the east side, against the steep slope of the Pincio, represents the terminal mostra of the aqueduct.
 Dea Roma armed with lance and helmet, and in front is the she-wolf feeding Romulus and Remus.

-At the center of the piazza is the Fontana dell' Obelisco: a group of four mini fountains, each comprising a lion on a stepped plinth, surround the obelisk.
+At the center of the piazza is the Fontana dell' Obelisco or Fontana dei Leoni: a group of four mini fountains, each comprising a lion on a stepped plinth, surround the obelisk.